OpenNebula/docs/source/operation/users_groups_management/manage_users.rst

 URL where the OpenNebula daemon is listening.
 If it is not set, CLI tools will use the default: ``http://localhost:2633/RPC2``.
 See the ``PORT`` attribute in the :ref:`Daemon configuration file <oned_conf>` for more information.

+**ONE_XMLRPC_TIMEOUT**

+Lets you to decide the number of seconds before the xmlrpc request for a operation is canceled.

 **ONE_AUTH**

 Needs to point to **a file containing a valid authentication key**, it can be: